 What am I going to do?

-If you have a partner in bed with you, you don’t want to wake them up.
-They’ll be grouchy, and besides they need their sleep too.
+If you have a partner in bed, you don’t want to wake them up.
+They’ll be grouchy, and besides, they need their sleep too.
+You don’t want your trouble sleeping affecting their health.
 That wouldn’t be right.

 You could go to the kitchen and eat.
 A full stomach can help you feel calm and relaxed.
-That, unfortunately, would ruin your diet and might leave you with a bad case of acid reflux when you tried to lay down again.
+That, unfortunately, would ruin your diet and might leave you with a bad case of acid reflux when you tried to lie down again.
 If you do eat, eat something light.

-You could go to the emergency department and see what they could do for your inability to sleep.
+You think about how you could go to an emergency department and see what they could do about your inability to sleep.
 Anyone who has worked at an emergency department at night can tell you people do this.
 You don’t, however, because you consider how they probably wouldn’t do anything and then present you with a big bill to boot.
+Your primary care doctor at a regularly scheduled appointment is the best place to talk about your sleep difficulties.

 The convenience store or the diner wouldn’t leave you with as extreme of a bill at the emergency department, but that would signify completely giving up on the prospect of sleeping tonight.

 You don’t want to turn on the television either.
-There are all kinds of commercials on there to convince that you need some gadget.
+There are all kinds of commercials on there to convince you that you need some gadget.

 The same goes for a shopping site.